IdeaOutline/Piklist-Documentation/content/getting-started/built-in-demos.md

 2. Once installed, activate Piklist.
 You will see a Piklist item in your WordPress menu.
 3. Now you can start adding power to your theme and plugins.
 Check out our tutorials for a detailed overview.

+>> ADD A LINK TO THE TUTORIALS AT "Check out our tutorials for a detailed overview." <<

 ### Included Demos
 You can get a good overview of what Piklist is capable of by activating the included “Piklist Demos” add-on: